Hoima: Environmental Activist received death threats from the Hoima Resident District Commissioner (RDC).

 These threats against Janepher come from state and security operatives in the region led by the Resident District Commissioner RDC who has continued call Janepher “promoter of foreign interests’.

-The threats against Janepher and her organization are also linked to their land rights activism and active involvement in sensitization of communities in the Albertine region of Uganda on their right to land, ownership and security, environmental protection and right to clean environment, women rights and access to justice.
+The threats against Janepher and her organization are also linked to their land rights activism and active involvement in the sensitization of communities in the Albertine region of Uganda on their right to land, ownership and security, environmental protection, and right to clean environment, women rights, and access to justice.